AmirhoseinCh/DynamicPatch/README.md

 python train.py
 ```

-To train the SIT-Net model, refer to `screen_model.ipynb`.
+To train the SIT-Net model, refer to `Screen_Model.ipynb`.

 ## Contributing